Methaphur/problem-of-the-week/problems/problem1.md

 layout: post
 permalink:  problems/problem1
 permalink_name: /Problem 1
-title: Problem Of The Week 1
+title: Problem Of The Week 1 (Solved)
 ---

-## Problem Statement: String Transformation (Edit Distance)
+## Problem Statement: String Transformation

 You are given two strings $s1$ and $s2$.
 Your task is to determine the **minimum number of operations** required to transform $s1$ into $s2$.
 You can use the following three operations: